JTCoates45/JTCoates45/README.md

 - 👋 Hi, I’m J.T.
 Coates
 - 👀 I’m interested in Full Stack Web Development
-- 🌱 I’m currently learning JavaScript, HTML, CSS
+- 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on Any project that will help increase my knowledge
 - 📫 How to reach me. wyosred@yahoo.com